DanielJohnHarty/DSTI_shazzam_for_clothes_image_processor/article_contribution.md

-A high level model of the workflow of our clothes reccomendation engine can be broken down roughly into the following parts:
+A high level model of the workflow of our clothes recommendation engine can be broken down roughly into the following parts:

 - User input interface
 - A microservice which constantly webscrapes new clothes as a background process